Meet the Team

 We are a small team making a big difference in the lives of head injury survivors and their families in the Comox Valley!

-In her spare time, Linsay can be found working with her two dogs, or spending time with her two sons and husband.
+In her off time she can be found spending quality time with her family.

 Board of Directors